GNU-ES/GNU-Nix-ES/src/WIP-Work-In-Process/musl-compiling/README.md

 https://www.reddit.com/r/NixOS/comments/f0yi3b/how_to_build_a_simple_static_rust_binary_using/

-TODO: join with what is is python3Minimal du -sch (nix-store -qR (nix-build '<nixpkgs>' --no-out-link -A python3Minimal)) | sort -h
+TODO: join with what is in python3Minimal du -sch (nix-store -qR (nix-build '<nixpkgs>' --no-out-link -A python3Minimal)) | sort -h

 https://github.com/NixOS/nixpkgs/pull/66762#